 Funder: Administration for Children and Families - ANA

-Summary: Supports tribal and Native organizations in planning, developing, and implementing programs to enhance the capacity of tribal governments to regulate environmental quality.
+Summary: Supports Native American tribes and organizations in developing and implementing programs to strengthen their capacity to regulate environmental quality under federal and tribal law.